 - Do you know your customers?
 What are their hopes and desires - especially given the traumatic events of the past 18 months?
 Investing in market research will help you understand customer pain points and how your products and services can solve their problems.

-is a brilliant time to evaluate whether your existing processes and procedures will support your business growth and strategy.
+A health check is a brilliant time to evaluate whether your existing processes and procedures will support your business growth and strategy.
 For example:

 - If you are considering entering overseas markets you will need to ensure factors such as: